playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 Not only do you have [a wide range of Angular-built validators at your disposal](https://angular.io/api/forms/Validators), but you're even able to [make your own validator](https://angular.io/api/forms/Validator)!

+# Conclusion {#conclusion}

+Enabling `formControl` and `ngModel` usage is an extremely powerful that enables you to have feature-rich and consistent APIs across your form components.
+Using them, you can ensure that your consumers are provided with the functionality they'd expect in a familiar API to native elements.
+Hopefully this article has provided you with deeper insight that you're able to take to your own components.

+If you're interested in learning more about Angular, make sure to sign up to our newsletter down below!
+We don't spam and will notify you when new Angular articles are live!
+Additionally, if you'd like to ask in-depth questions or chat about anything Angular related, don't forget to [join our Discord Server where we chat code and more!](https://discord.gg/FMcvc6T)